Kw Kaizen Weaver

 Where do my drafts come from?

 Anywhere. `.docx`, Markdown, plain text, a paste from your notebook app, a paste from chat.
-Weaver splits each drop into scene-sized fragments and proposes scene and character tags.
-You can add a fourth or fifth fragment at any time; the editor reads the new piece against the constellation so far.
+Weaver splits each drop into scene-sized fragments and gathers them.
+You can add a fourth or fifth fragment at any time; ask for related and the editor reads the new piece against the constellation so far.

 Does Weaver ever write prose for me?

-No. Weaver reads through `/compare` and surfaces editorial reasoning anchored to your dictionary.
+No. Weaver reads the variants and surfaces editorial reasoning anchored to your dictionary.
 The merge column stays your hand.
 Generation belongs to Rewriter; Weaver organizes.

 What if my variants of a scene are very different in length?